 To earn the AVTEC Industrial Welding Program certificate, students must prepare for and earn the following industry certifications:

 - Pipe Certification to ASME section IX, 6G Pipe

 Physical requirements of the occupation are the ability to lift 100 pounds, carry 50 pounds, stoop, kneel, crawl, walk, and stand continuously.
-The student must have the ability to manipulate various types of welding equipment and welding processes, which require the ability to manipulate welding fixtures, place material in fixtures above the head, and weld in various positions for extended periods.
+The student must have the ability to manipulate various types of welding equipment and welding processes, which require the ability to manipulate welding fixtures, place material in fixtures above your head, and weld in various positions for extended periods.
 Welding requires good hand-eye coordination and eyesight corrected to 20/20 with excellent depth perception.
-We strongly recommend an eye examination prior to enrollment so that corrective lenses or glasses may be obtained prior to the start of class.
+We strongly recommend an eye examination prior to enrollment so that corrective lens inserts for their welding helmet or prescription safety glasses/googles may be obtained prior to the start of class.

 Gainful Employment Disclosures – 2019

 Program Name: Combination Welding

 This program is designed to be completed in 36 weeks.